Divers recover more migrant bodies from Sicily wreck

 Heavier seas and strong winds stopped the 40 divers working on Friday and Saturday.

-They are working in small groups because, at a depth of 47 metres, each will only be able to remain about 10 minutes on the wreck at a time.
+They are working in small groups because, at a depth of 47 meters, each will only be able to remain about 10 minutes on the wreck at a time.

 Heavy rain overnight drenched many families with small children who were forced to sleep outside.
 Many slept under no more than metallic emergency blankets.
 Residents of Lampedusa brought buses and cars to provide shelter.

-"It's true, the conditions at the centre are a disgrace," said Integration Minister Cecile Kyenge after she witnessed bodies being brought ashore at the island's port.
+"It's true, the conditions at the center are a disgrace," said Integration Minister Cecile Kyenge after she witnessed bodies being brought ashore at the island's port.

 The migrants' bodies were blessed by an envoy of Pope Francis as recovery workers in hazard suits looked on.